Clarifying the Role of Product Management

 Definition of Success

 This structure is a good point of reference for how Product is ideally situated within a larger organization but naturally, this isn’t always the case.
 For example, in a startup , there is not nearly so much structure as this and Business strategy vs product strategy are often blurred together (the Business Model Canvas, for example, is a popular tool of startup product Managers).
-And still at other companies, for reasons I explain here, Product Management might not even be it’s own standalone, often rolling up to either technology or another functional group.
+And still at other companies, for reasons I explain here, Product might not even be its own standalone, often rolling up to either technology or another functional group.

 Variability of the Role

 - Type of Product – The nature of what you’re building varies dramatically from B2C to B2B to internal.
 B2C, for example, will place much greater weight on a sleek user experience, whereas an internal tool or platform may place little to no value in doing so.
 Discovery is also very different – with B2C you must discover what they want.
-With B2B or internal, your key users are more than happy to tell you what they want, and delicately saying no because of a critical skill.
+With B2B or internal, your key users are more than happy to tell you what they want, and delicately saying no becomes a critical skill.

 - Seniority Level – Many junior Product Managers have great hopes of driving strategy and being CEO of their product but in truth that responsibility often lies with someone more senior in the Product organization.
 The role of a junior Product Manager is often more ‘heads down’, focused on feature definition and development.